Fiction

 “The.
 I know the word The.”

 He was so powerless and uncoordinated.
 What if he pretended to be precocious?
 What if he pretended he could learn rapidly?
 He tried pointing at words in magazines and asking what they meant.
 In a few weeks he had done it enough for it to be reasonable for them to believe he could read a few hundred words.
+And, like a senior citizen who not only no longer remembered wanting to cut loose when finally old enough to drive, let alone what happened when they did, it was not long before Miricle had no remembrance of almost anything prior to that first time he asked for piano lessons; nothing but a certain dread.

 On the grocery list that his mom was compiling he wrote, “PIANO LESSONS.”
 His mom said, “You can write?” but still didn’t get them for him.
 He brought it up every day.
-After a few more weeks she was saying, “Okay.
+After a few more weeks she said, “Okay.
 Okay.
 I got the message.
 I’m going to get you piano lessons.
 Stop going on about it.”
 But she still didn’t.

 “I also can multiply and divide.
 I know fractions.
 I know a bit of trigonometry.”